 Our Picks

-Jira Work Management: Best Overall
+Jira: Best Overall

-Jira Work Management is a project management solution from Atlassian that can be used by teams of all sizes as well as individuals.
+Jira is a project management solution from Atlassian that can be used by teams of all sizes as well as individuals.
 Its Free plan is available for one to 10 users and includes access to unlimited tasks and projects.
 It is also one of the few Free plan options that gives individuals access to reporting and dashboarding, automations, extensive storage, and security features.

 Key Features

-• Automations: In the Free plan, users have access to up to 100 automation executions per month.
+- Automations: In the Free plan, users have access to up to 100 automation executions per month.
 These automations can be set up with a low-code/no-code interface and can cover automations across multiple projects or on a single project.

-• Reporting and dashboarding: All plans come with reporting and dashboarding capabilities, allowing users to examine data across projects and tasks, either with custom or prebuilt reports and dashboards.
+- Reporting and dashboarding: All plans come with reporting and dashboarding capabilities, allowing users to examine data across projects and tasks, either with custom or prebuilt reports and dashboards.
 In many cases, reports and dashboards can be embedded into other project views, such as the summary view screenshot shown above.

 Pros & Cons

-• All plans give users at least 2 GB of file storage, which is more than most project management solutions.• Customer support is somewhat limited for Free plan users.
+• All plans give users at least 2 GB of file storage, which is more than most project management solutions. | • Customer support is somewhat limited for Free plan users. |

-• Forms are available in all plans, making it possible for users to easily collect data from external stakeholders and individuals. • Some reporting insights are limited to Premium plan users.
+• Forms are available in all plans, making it possible for users to easily collect data from external stakeholders and individuals. | • Some reporting insights are limited to Premium plan users. |

-• All users can work with unlimited tasks and projects and advanced features like smart links.• Although Jira Work Management offers many individual-friendly features, its documentation and templates are geared toward larger teams.
+• All users can work with unlimited tasks and projects and advanced features like smart links. | • Although Jira offers many individual-friendly features, its documentation and templates are geared toward larger teams. |

-Why We Picked Jira Work Management
+Why We Picked Jira

-Jira Work Management combines the wide-ranging and sophisticated capabilities of an enterprise project management solution with the ease of use and accessibility that individuals require.
+Jira combines the wide-ranging and sophisticated capabilities of an enterprise project management solution with the ease of use and accessibility that individuals require.
 All plans come with unlimited tasks and projects, access to all project view formats, forms, project templates, reporting and dashboarding, and more advanced features like smart links, customization workflows and branding, and security and compliance management capabilities.

 Asana: Best for Scalability